nukeop/nuclear/README.md

 - Searching for and playing music from YouTube (including integration with playlists and [SponsorBlock](https://sponsor.ajay.app/)), Jamendo, Audius and SoundCloud
 - Searching for albums (powered by Last.fm and Discogs), album view, automatic song lookup based on artist and track name (in progress, can be dodgy sometimes)
-- Song queue, which can be exported as a playlist
+- Song queue, which can be exported as a playlist.
-- Loading saved playlists (stored in json files)
+- Loading saved playlists (stored in json files).
-- Scrobbling to last.fm (along with updating the 'now playing' status)
+- Scrobbling to last.fm (along with updating the 'now playing' status).
-- Newest releases with reviews - tracks and albums
+- Newest releases with reviews - tracks and albums.
-- Browsing by genre
+- Browsing by genre.
-- Radio mode (automatically queue similar tracks)
+- Radio mode (automatically queue similar tracks).
-- Unlimited downloads (powered by youtube)
+- Unlimited downloads (powered by youtube).
-- Realtime lyrics
+- Realtime lyrics.
-- Browsing by popularity
+- Browsing by popularity.
-- List of favorite tracks
+- List of favorite tracks.
-- Listening from local library
+- Listening from local library.
-- No accounts
+- No accounts.
-- No ads
+- No ads.
-- No CoC
+- No CoC.
-- No CLA
+- No CLA.

 ## Development process